chinamike65/hugo-tuolesi/content/book6/book6en.md

 143

-The first section of the boundless vow of all sentient beings Boundless vows to save sentient beings: We often talk about saving sentient beings.
+The first section of the boundless vow of all sentient beings

+Boundless vows to save sentient beings: We often talk about saving sentient beings.
 How can we save so many sentient beings?
 It is to make a vow: There are countless and boundless sentient beings in the six realms, I must save them, I vow to save all sentient beings, and not one will fall behind.

 In order to save all sentient beings, I want to become a Buddha and make such a vow.

 If you make this vow often, when the power of your vow matures, it will be incredible, and it will be able to save countless sentient beings.

-Among the great siddhas in the Tibetan area, the former Kadampa master Bodova is recognized as a great siddha.
-Among those who practice with Bodova, there are more than 3,000 people who have achieved relatively great achievements.
+Among the great siddhas in Tibet, the former Kadampa master Bodowa is recognized as a great siddha.
+Among those who practice with Bodowa, there are more than 3,000 people who have achieved relatively great achievements.

-When Master Bodova preached scriptures, he often told stories about birds and insects, which could save countless sentient beings.
+When Master Bodowa preached scriptures, he often told stories about birds and insects, which could save countless sentient beings.

-Anyone who listens to the stories told by Master Bodova will practice hard, and this is because of the power of the Master's vows to save sentient beings in the past.
+Anyone who listens to the stories told by Master Bodowa will practice hard, and this is because of the power of the Master's vows to save sentient beings in the past.

-The second section of endless troubles and vows to end Endless afflictions vow to cut off: afflictions have six root afflictions and twenty secondary afflictions.
+The second section of endless troubles and vows to end

+Endless afflictions vow to cut off: afflictions have six root afflictions and twenty secondary afflictions.

 144